 Executive officers and directors participate in the Company's 2015 Incentive Plan, so they are eligible to receive stock options and deferred share units.
 Executive officers also participate in the Company's health benefits plan.
-Key management personnel control 1.9% of the issued common shares of the Company as at April 30, 2015.
-(October 31, 2014 - 3.0%)

 SUMMARY OF QUARTERLY RESULTS

 Selected quarterly data with respect to the statement of loss and comprehensive loss is set out below: